- Effects of Progres® on white shrimp – Aquaculture Europe 2023 conference

 Hankkija’s yeast hydrolysate Progut® is a scientifically proven rumen enhancer and immunomodulator for dairy cows and bovine calves.
 Progut® enhances milk production and reduces somatic cell counts, as well as helps young ruminants to develop their immunological functions, such as antibody responses to vaccines.
 In parts of Europe, sheep and goats are locally important dairy animals.
 The present experiment studied the effect of Progut® on the production of milk in dairy sheep in Bulgaria.

 Forty ewes of the Synthetic population Bulgarian milk (SPBM) were divided into two groups, each with 20 sheep, 15 days prior to the expected day of giving birth.
 The animals were of uniform age, lactation, milk production and type of birth.
 The daily feed of the control group consisted of 1.3 kg of alfalfa hay, 2.0 kg of corn sileage and 1.0 kg of concentrate feed with the main ingredients of triticale, corn and wheat.
-The experimental group received 0.2% of Progut® on top of the basal ration.
+The experimental group received 0.2% of Progut® in the concentrate feed, which provided 2.0 g of Progut/sheep/day.

 The 120-day test period was divided into eight 15-day periods (I-VIII).
 The ewes were milked on the morning and evening of each day.
 Every 15 days, the volume of morning milk produced by each ewe was measured and a 20-ml milk sample was collected for determining the fat and protein content and dry matter percentage of the milk.
 The total milk volume was calculated for each sheep using the previous information on the quantity ratio of morning and evening milk.
 The milk volume per sheep and period was calculated by multiplying the milk production for the test day by the number of days in the test period.
 For each sheep, the milk production for the 120 days milking period was determined by the sum of the milk production for the individual test periods.